 2010 Trend 1: With businesses finally ready to spend on client technology (or at least think about it), desktop virtualization and thin clients will be part of key discussions.

-Year-end update: Customers are asking questions, but there has been little
+Year-end update: Customers are asking questions, but there has been little progress.

 Although IT solution providers say that desktop virtualization and other low-energy, easy-to-manage client technologies are compelling, few businesses have been willing to invest beyond pilot projects.